-On the second day, maybe you’ll wake up wandering how used to look like Ravenna at the time of the Empire and of the Exarches, in its greatest moment of glory and expansion.
+On the second day, maybe you’ll wake up wandering how Ravenna used to look at the time of the Empire and of the Exarches, in its greatest moment of glory and expansion.

 The Basilica of Sant’Apollinare Nuovo stands in the area that was supposed to be the Imperial citadel.
 Inside, partly restored after the bombings of the Second World War, what catches your gaze are the long processions of martyrs and virgins, white-robed, going towards the apse.

-Seeing this, immediately comes to mind the procession attended by Dante in the Earthly Paradise (Purgatory- Canto XXIX), where two rows of crowned figures dressed in white walk in pairs to the top.
+Seeing this, the procession attended by Dante in the Earthly Paradise (Purgatory- Canto XXIX) immediately comes to mind, where two rows of crowned figures dressed in white walk in pairs to the top.

-At the end of the mosaic procession sits the “Virgin Mother, daughter of your son” (Paradise- Canto XXXIII), to which San Bernardo addresses at the beginning of the last canto of the Comedy.
+At the end of the mosaic procession sits the “Virgin Mother, daughter of your son” (Paradise- Canto XXXIII), to whom San Bernardo speaks at the beginning of the last canto of the Comedy.

 Dante might have been inspired by the image of the Madonna sul Trono, and by the epigram in Latin, now lost, located in the basilica of Santa Maria Maggiore.

-The Arian Baptistery and, in the same way, the Neonian Baptistery, fascinate for their domes, both depicting the circle of Apostles.
+The Arian Baptistery and, in the same way, the Neonian Baptistery, are fascinating for their domes, both depicting the circle of Apostles.
 In the Paradise - Canto X, Dante finds himself in the middle of a circle made of a group of 12 blessed.